reactioncommerce/reaction-docs/developer/styleguide.md

 **Good**

-- File names must start with a lowercased letter and may be cammelcased if joining more then one word.
+* File names must start with a lowercased letter and may be camel cased if joining more than one word.
-- File names may contain multiple (.) characters as needed
+* File names may contain multiple (.) characters as needed

 ```
 settingsContainer.js
 publishContainer.js